 - If you are not already signed into your Amazon account, click the link on the Prime Video splash screen, then enter the code shown at www.amazon.com/mytv.

-- Scroll down to Prime Video Channels and select IMDb TV.
+- Scroll down to Prime Video Channels and select IMDb TV and browse the movies and TV shows available there.

 An Amazon Prime membership is not required, but a 30-day free trial is available for new members.